CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux 5.0 and later does not use the `traffic.conf` and `datapath.conf` files but uses the `qos_features.conf` and `qos_infra.conf` files instead.
 Review your existing QoS configuration to determine the changes you need to make.
 {{% /notice %}}

+{{% notice note %}}
+NVUE currently only provides commands to configure COS and DSCP marking, egress traffic scheduling, PFC, ECN, and lossless and lossy RoCE.
+{{% /notice %}}

 ## switchd and QoS

-You apply QoS changes to the ASIC with the following command:
+When you run **Linux commands** to configure QoS, you must apply QoS changes to the ASIC with the following command:

 ```
 cumulus@switch:~$ sudo systemctl reload switchd.service